mcandre/cclean/README.md

 # NOTABLE FEATURES

-* cclean uses portable commands to remove artifacts
 * cclean runs independently of cmake, enabling it to remove sticky cmake artifacts like `.ninja_log`
+* cclean removes custom `-B` build directories
 * cclean wraps the cmake global `clean` target
 * cclean removes cached `conan` packages

-* cclean removes the `.ninja_log` artifact
+Like cmake, cclean encourages portable build steps.
+This enables cmake projects to build more reliably on more environments.

 # WARNING